Systems and Technologies for Space Exploration

 S. T. Chiadò (Vastalla), V. Basso e M. Pasquinelli (Thales Alenia Space), L. Quinale (Vastalla) – “A Step Closer to Model Based System Engineering: Advanced IT Support Tools for Concurrent Preliminary Design of Space Projects”, Paper number: 2011-01-2710, 18th October 2011.

 In the image above, Piedmont Region President Roberto Cota assists to STEPS final demonstration at Thales Alenia Space’s Collaborative System Engineering (COSE) Centre.
 Vastalla presents the outcome of its activities during the demonstration.

-In the image above you can see the scaled Pressurized Rover, airlock (in the back) and part of the lander.
+In the image above the scaled Pressurized Rover, airlock (in the back) and part of the lander are pictured.
 Final demonstration involved the Rover movements on the simulated Martian terrain prepared at ALTEC facitilies in Turin.
 ALTEC (Advanced Logistics Technology Engineering Center) is the Italian center of excellence for the provision of engineering and logistics services to support operations and utilization of the International Space Station and the development and implementation of planetary exploration missions.